-SCHOOL NAME ROOM NUM ROOM NUMBER
+SCHOOL NAME ROOM NUMBER

 EMPLOYEE NAME DATE OF REQUEST

-I request to bring the following item to s chool for the period of
+I request to bring the following ite em to school for the period of

-(Date) to
+(Date) to (Date)

-ITEM MAKE
+ITEM MAKI E

-MODEL SERIAL #
+MODEL SERIA SERIAL #

-DATE OF PURCHASE COST
+DATE OF PURCHASE COST COST

-It is understood that this item is to be kept locked.
-School or District property by (Date) be removed from

-Mountain View School District does not insure p ge that may occur.
+It is understood that this item is to School or District property by(Mountain View School District d o be kept locked when it is not in use.
+Date) Oes not insure personal property for the agrees to hold harmless the N This item shall be removed from e loss or damage that may occur.

-agrees to hold harmless the Mountain View School District of

-all liabilities arising from the loss or damage of t his personal property.
+all liabilities arising from the loss or damage of this personal property.

-Approved Employee Signature Date
+Approved Disapproved Employee Sig nature Date

-Disapproved

-Principal Signature Date
+Principal Sign ature Date

+White - Principal Canary - Business Services Pink - Employee